 A first-time DUI conviction with no injury is a misdemeanor.
 Penalties typically include a fine and suspended jail sentence.
 The judge also orders DUI school and a victim impact panel.

-Note that it is a misdemeanor carrying a $600 fine to drive with an open container of marijuana, even if no one is consuming it.
+Note that it is a misdemeanor to drive with an open container of marijuana, even if no one is consuming it.
 After purchasing marijuana from a dispensary, be sure to store it in a sealed container in the trunk so it is out of reach from the passenger area.
-And it is also a crime to cross state lines with marijuana in the car.7
+Plus it is also a crime to cross state lines with marijuana in the car.7

 - Learn more about driving under the influence of marijuana (DUID)

-People of any age can apply for a medical marijuana card in Nevada.
-Their doctor just needs to sign off on it.
+There is no age requirement to apply for a medical marijuana card with the Division of Public and Behavioral Health in Nevada.
+Your doctor just needs to sign off on it.

-If the patient is under 18, his/her parent or guardian needs to sign the medical use Minor Release Form.
+If the patient is under 18, their parent or guardian needs to sign the medical use Minor Release Form.
 This parent or guardian also acts as the primary caregiver.

-The medical card must be issued by Nevada or one of the following reciprocal states:
+The medical card must be issued by Nevada or one of the states that permits medical marijuana.

 Cardholders may buy up to 2.5 ounces of usable weed within a 14-day period.
 Usable weed includes: